-The Old Church Ruins in Camiguin, also known as Old Spanish Church Ruins and Guiob Church, have become an iconic landmark on the island which has stood the test of time following the volcanic eruptions of Mt Vulcan and Mt Hibok Hibok.
+The Old Church Ruins in Camiguin (also known as Old Spanish Church Ruins and Guiob Church) is an iconic landmark on the island which has stood the test of time following the volcanic eruptions of Mt Vulcan and Mt Hibok Hibok.

-I have put together this guide of the Old Church Ruins in Camiguin including where to find them, how much it costs and what to expect!
+I have put together this complete guide of the Old Church Ruins in Camiguin including where to find them, how much it costs, and what to expect when you arrive.

 WHERE ARE THE OLD CHURCH RUINS IN CAMIGUIN?